tmobile/magentaA11y/_checklist-native/alert-dialog.md

   - Alternatively can use `modifier = Modifier.semantics { disabled() }` to announce as disabled

 ### Focus
-- Use the default focus functionality of the native alert
+- Use the default focus functionality of the native app alert
 - The screen reader focus **must** be confined within the alert.
 When the alert appears, the initial focus should be to a logical place or to where the default focus is for the device within the alert

 - **Android View**